 A root canal is a procedure aimed to save a badly decayed or infected tooth.
 The treatment is done over 2-3 appointments.

 Root canal (also known as Edodontic Treatment) is a procedure aimed to save a decayed tooth, an infected tooth, or one with irreversible inflammation.

 The top surface of teeth is called the enamel.
 Beneath the enamel is a hard layer called dentin.
 At the very core, beneath the dentin, is the dental pulp.
 The pulp is made up of living connective tissue, nerves, and blood vessels.
 The most important function of the pulp is to grow dentin.
 The pulp also provides sensory function and nourishment for the tooth.

 Inflammation or infection of the pulp can cause painful symptoms.
 Sensitivity to heat and cold is exacerbated.
-There can be tooth pain or gum pain when chewing.
-Swelling or abscess may occur.
-Discoloration of the tooth may occur.
+There can also be tooth or gum pain when chewing.
+Swelling, an abscess or the discolouration of the tooth may also occur.
 If left untreated, more serious issues may arise such as the spread of infection to the jawbone.

 As the natural form of the tooth is preserved, we are able to preserve the original bite, alignment, and appearance of the natural tooth.

 The first stage is removing the dying nerve of the tooth and controlling the infection.
 Medication is then applied into the canal to assist in eliminating the bacteria.

 We will then allow a few weeks for the medication to take action and do a further clean and flush out the infected canal.
 Depending on its status, either more medication is applied or a filling is placed to seal the root canal.

 Sometimes your root canal treatment may require additional visits for supplementary cleans and application of more medication.
-If this is required, a temporary filling can be placed on the affected tooth.
+If this is required, a temporary filling will be placed on the affected tooth.